panva/jose/docs/util/errors/classes/JOSEError.md

 • **code**: `string` = `'ERR_JOSE_GENERIC'`

 A unique error code for JOSEError.
+Each subclass sets its own; see [AnyJOSEError](../type-aliases/AnyJOSEError.md) to switch over them as a discriminated union.